Eagle-2026/job-tracker/README.md

 Hey there! 👋 This is my Job Tracker project — a full-stack web app I built to help users keep track of job applications, manage their dashboard, and stay organized during the job hunt.

 I built this project with React, Next.js, and modern front-end tools.
-It's also my first project where I practiced writing tests for components, which helped me get more confident with React testing.
+It's also my first full-stack project where I practiced writing tests for components, which helped me get more confident with React testing.

 Features ✨